Madeeha-Zafreen42/Healthcare-Analytics-Database-SQL/README.md

 ## Key Findings

-The SQL analysis provided insights into multiple aspects of healthcare operations, including:
+The SQL analysis provided insights into several aspects of healthcare operations, including:

-- Identified patient appointment trends across different departments.
+- Compared individual patient appointment frequency with the clinic average.
+- Identified the most commonly prescribed medication for each diabetes type represented in the dataset.
-- Analysed healthcare professional activity and appointment distribution.
+- Analysed month-to-month changes in appointment volume.
-- Examined medication prescription patterns.
-- Evaluated revenue generated through healthcare transactions.
-- Retrieved patient medical records for treatment analysis.
+- Identified the highest-charge services for individual patients.
-- Applied SQL joins, aggregations, subqueries, CTEs, and window functions to answer analytical business questions.
+- Applied SQL joins, aggregations, CTEs, and window functions to answer analytical questions.

 > **Note:** The complete SQL queries and outputs are available in the `Healthcare_Analytics_Database.sql` file.